nbatte01/sp2-cw4-2014/README.txt

 Test classes have been created for the ‘BattleshipGame’, ‘Ship’ and ‘Ocean’ classes.
 All tests for the subclasses of ‘Ship’ are included within ‘testShip’

 Next steps
 Run through entire program to ensure no bugs exists and/or redundant code.
-Ensure comments are placed correctly and contain the required information. x
+Ensure comments are placed correctly and contain the required information.